Last updated: 8/16/2021

-Scientists from Nanjing University in China and the University of Florida have recently completed a study on the effects of storing bottled water at 3 different temperatures: 39°F, 77°F, and 158°F to mimic the temperatures of a refrigerator, a standard room, and the inside of a car on a hot summer day.
+Scientists from Nanjing University in China and the University of Florida conducted a study on the effects of storing bottled water at 3 different temperatures: 39°F, 77°F, and 158°F to mimic the temperatures of a refrigerator, a standard room, and the inside of a car on a hot summer day.
 The researchers then checked the levels of 2 substances commonly found in plastic water bottles:

 - Antimony: A toxic heavy metal that studies show poses both acute and chronic health effects in drinking water

 - Bisphenol-A (BPA): A synthetic compound believed to be an endocrine disruptor

 During their experiment, Chinese researchers monitored how levels of antimony and bisphenol changed after 1, 2, and 4 weeks at the respective temperatures.
 Here’s what they found.

 As the temperature rose and time passed, increasingly high levels of antimony were detectable in the bottles of water.
 Seventy-seven degrees, in particular, saw the release of antimony increased by almost twice that at the cooler temperatures.
 However, at 158°F – the inside of a car on a typical summer day – antimony concentrations increased by 319-fold compared to the levels of the bottled water at the refrigerator temperature.
 The BPA levels also rose at this temperature but not to high concentrations.

 Short-term exposure (days or weeks) to high levels of antimony in water (above 30 mg/L) can lead to symptoms such as nausea, vomiting, and diarrhea.
 Chronic, long-term exposure to the substance may cause more serious health issues.
 According to a 2009 study from Birmingham City University in the UK, antimony may play a role in the lung, heart, and gastrointestinal diseases.